Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

     Some compilers allow arrays of size 0 as the last member of a :cch:`struct`, but this is a non-standard extension known as *flexible array member*.
 See `GCC description of the feature <https://gcc.gnu.org/onlinedocs/gcc/Zero-Length.html>`_.

+.. admonition:: note
+    :class: note

+    Before C11 and C++11 introduced *static assertions* (conditions checked at compile time), people have been using preprocessor tricks to create an (in)valid expression that would stop the build if the tested value (did not) met certain criteria.
+Most popular ones are macros which try to declare an array or a *bit-field* with invalid (0 or lower) size.
+See https://stackoverflow.com/questions/9229601/what-is-in-c-code for a good example.

 VLA
 ###